Jordan Karubian

 Graduate Students

 Kaushik Narasimhan, Ph.D.
-Student
+Candidate

 I am interested in the forest dynamics of neotropical forests, particularly in survival advantage afforded to rare genotypic individuals.
 My research aims to elucidate the proximate mechanisms of this advantage, including plant-macrobiotic interactions, immunological response and expression of immunological gene complexes, as well as the relative influences of other biotic and abiotic factors.
 For my Masters, I studied the community ecology of bats in the Peruvian Amazon in Dr. Liz Willey’s lab at Antioch University.

 Annelise Blanchette, Ph.D.
-Student
+Candidate

 I am broadly interested in animal behavior, ecotoxicology, and urban ecology.
 I study how environmental lead impacts the wildlife (namely the northern mockingbird and Anolis sagrei lizard) here in New Orleans behaviorally and morphologically.
 I also want to understand the genetic mechanisms of adaption that may allow local wildlife to cope with high-lead levels in their blood and tissues.
 I am co-advised by Dr. Alex Gunderson for his expertise in the Anolis lizard system.
 For my Masters, I studied the antipredator behaviors of aposematic and cryptic frogs in Costa Rica out of Dr. Ralph Saporito’s lab at John Carroll University.

 Mike Ellis, Ph.D.
-Student
+Candidate

 My research interests revolve around tropical ecology and evolution, primarily in western Ecuador where I have been serving as the Director of Research for Third Millennium Alliance (TMA), a conservation non-profit, since 2016.
 I’m most passionate about studying and conserving tropical avifauna.
 That passion led me to establish the Jama-Coaque Bird Observatory in northwestern Ecuador – a branch of TMA focused on advancing Ecuadorian ornithology, forest conservation, environmental education and community outreach.
 My dissertation research draws from data collected by both TMA and Fundación para la Conservación de los Andes Tropicales (FCAT) and will focus on anthropogenic and environmental drivers of avian abundance, diversity, turnover, extirpation and adaptation in a fragmented landscape.